 Driving the Dempster Highway is no ordinary journey.
 Just like the Dempster Highway, it is no ordinary road.
 It is one of the most remote roads in Canada.
 And it is also the northernmost road in Canada.
 It passes through the Yukon and the Northwest Territories.
 This beautiful but extremely challenging route crosses the Arctic Circle and is the gateway to the Canadian Arctic.
 If you decide to end your trip in Tuktoyaktuk, you can dip your foot into the terrifyingly cold Arctic Ocean.

-A road trip on the Dempster Highway is an adventure, but one that requires a lot of preparation, caution, and mindfulness on the part of the traveler.
-We have traveled many difficult roads in America.
+A road trip on the Dempster Highway is an adventure that requires a lot of preparation, caution, and mindfulness on the part of the traveler.
+We have traveled many difficult roads in America, also the Dalton Highway in Alaska.
 Our longest trip lasted eight months, and we traveled over 26,000 miles from Alaska to Florida.
 So we have some experience.
 For us, the Dempster Highway is definitely one of the most beautiful and incredible journeys through backcountry wilderness.
-In this article, we share our experiences and tips on how to prepare for driving the Dempster Highway and how to reach Tuktoyaktuk and the Arctic Ocean via Inuvik-Tuktoyaktuk Highway.
+In this article, we share our experiences and tips on preparing to drive the Dempster Highway and reach Tuktoyaktuk and the Arctic Ocean via Inuvik-Tuktoyaktuk Highway.

 We have divided our Dempster Highway Comprehensive Guide into two parts.
-In this article, you will learn all the details and tips on best preparing for your road trip.
+This article will teach you all the details and tips for preparing for your road trip.
 Step by step.
-What are Dempster Highway conditions, the dangers, and how to avoid them.
+What are Dempster Highway conditions, the dangers, and how to avoid them?
 We tell you when to go, where to stay overnight, where to refuel, and what weather to expect.
 After all, the Dempster Highway likes to surprise travelers.
 The second part presents the best stopping places along the road and the best highlights on Dempster Highway from Dawson City to Tuktoyaktuk.